jlettvin/card3d/README.md

 The goal is to navigate through this index card space (mouse/touchscreen), to enable/disable various forces, causing auto-reorganizing on similarities, and to add/delete cards rapidly.

+Dict is used to simplify control data sharing in the app.

+Banner is used in the Makefile, and may be used for monitoring.

+Similar will be used to enable fuzzy keyword recognition.